 While Plott Hounds love to be with their women owners, they also need plenty of space to roam, so a house with a large yard would be ideal.

-If your Plott Hound doesn't get enough exercise, he may develop some bad habits, like chewing, to entertain himself.
+If your Plott Hound doesn't get enough exercise, he may develop bad habits, like chewing, to entertain himself.

 20. Chow Chow

 They make wonderful guard dogs with their bear-like appearance and loyal nature and perfect protective companions for women.

 These dogs tend to bond with a single person in particular, so they would be one of the best dog breeds for women who live alone.